Initializing Gacela

 Multiple and different environment config files

-You can define a map between an interface and the concrete class that you want to create (or use) when that interface is found during the process of auto-wiring in any Factory's Module dependencies via its constructor.
-Let's see an example:
+You can define a map between a type (class or interface) and the concrete class that you want to create (or use) when a certain type is found during the process of auto-wiring in a Gacela Plugin

 that you want to resolve.
 For example: